Piotr i Paweł: History

-The late 1990s and the first decade of the twenty-first century saw the continued expansion of the delicatessen supermarkets.
-As of 2011, the company plans to expand its retail chain via 10 new stores annually.
+The late 1990s and the first decade of the twenty-first century saw the continued expansion of the company.
+As of 2011, the company planned to expand its retail chain via 10 new stores annually.
 Between 2011 and 2016, 57 new stores were opened.
 In 2016, the company received the award of the Market of the Year for the "best quality of fresh produce".
 The company opened 11 stores across Poland in 2016.
-All shops are scheduled to rebrand as SPAR to end of 2020.
+All shops were scheduled to rebrand as SPAR at the end of 2020.
 The first store to change is in Blue City, Warsaw.

 Structure

 The Piotr i Paweł supermarket retail chain holds three logistics and distribution warehouses in: